 I called these readers up and asked them why they wanted me to write a book.
-Specifically I asked what would be different about this book from what was already on my blog, Eric Reis’ blog, or Steve Blank’s book? (existing alternatives)
+Specifically, I asked what would be different about this book from what was already on my blog, Eric Reis’ blog, or Steve Blank’s book? (existing alternatives)

 With that knowledge, I spent a day building a demo.
 It was a landing page with a table of contents, a title, a blank book cover image, and a price.

-While encouraging, I still didn’t want to write a book for just a dozen or so readers so I put up a “Notify me when book launches” call-to-action on the landing page, announced the book on my blog, and others helped spread the message (channel testing).
+While encouraging, I still didn’t want to write a book for just a dozen or so readers, so I put up a “Notify me when the book launches” call-to-action on the landing page, announced the book on my blog, and others helped spread the message (channel testing).
 Once I hit 1,000 potential buyers, this became a problem worth solving for me.
 My rationale for this thinking was to at least cover my costs for writing this book using a simple back-of-the-envelope calculation.

-Writing a whole book was still a massive undertaking so I needed to build the smallest thing possible to start learning from customers (a minimum viable product).
+Writing a whole book was still a massive undertaking, so I needed to build the smallest thing possible to start learning from customers (a minimum viable product).

 I took the table of contents and turned it into a slide deck with the same outline with a few bullet points under each topic.
 I announced a FREE Lean Startup workshop and got 30 people interested.
-I launched the first workshop with 10 people who helped me test and refine the content.
+I launched the first workshop with ten people who helped me test and refine the content.
 Based on the success of the first workshop, I ran more workshops and started charging for them.
 With each workshop, I continually tweaked the slide deck content for better flow.

 Once I understood the solution, I started writing.
-Here again, instead of writing the whole book in isolation, I contacted my potential prospects from the teaser page (some of who were growing impatient) and told them I’d be writing and releasing the book iteratively: Rather than waiting six months to get the book, if they pre-ordered the book, they would get 2 chapters of the book every 2 weeks in a PDF format.
+Here again, instead of writing the whole book in isolation, I contacted my potential prospects from the teaser page (some of who were growing impatient) and told them I’d be writing and releasing the book iteratively: Rather than waiting six months to get the book, if they pre-ordered the book, they would get two chapters of the book every two weeks in a PDF format.

 Enough people agreed to this arrangement which allowed me to further test and refine the content iteratively with my early adopters.
 The early adopters were driven by the content alone and didn’t care about things like typos or iPad/Kindle versions.
-Others chose to wait for the “finished product”.
+Others chose to wait for the “finished product.”

 As of this writing, the book is now “content-complete” and almost ready for a full launch.
 You can see the finished product here: Running Lean.

 Up until now, my focus has been solely on content.
-I deferred things like designing a book cover, testing the book sub-title, or researching print/eBook options all of which I am doing now (Right Action, Right Time).
+I deferred things like designing a book cover, testing the book sub-title, or researching print/eBook options, all of which I am doing now (Right Action, Right Time).

 While I’ve always been prepared to self-publish this book, I’ve been contacted by two major publishers that are currently reviewing the manuscript.
 I asked them if my model for writing and selling the book so far would be a deal-breaker.
 On the contrary, they wished more authors wrote their books this way.